LouisJackman/language-x/README.md

          * Methods without any arguments can be called without parentheses,
          * effectively making them readonly properties or getters with syntactical
          * sugar.
 An important difference between Java getters and Sylan "getters"
-         * is that Sylan's can shadow fields transparently, allowing fields to be
+         * is that Sylan's can replace fields transparently, allowing fields to be
          * "upgraded" to getters transparently without breaking API compatibility.
+         *
+         * Getters are automatically generated for fields with the same
+         * accessibility.
+         *
+         * Fields must always be accessed via `this`, but as even private fields
+         * autogenerate getter methods of the same accessibility, methods can use
+         * the getter in practice e.g. `name` rather than `this.name`.
+         *
+         * `this` is intended to only be used explicitly in explicit getter
+         * implementations or when assigning in constructors.
          */

         public String name() {